 \section{Simulations}

 ~ In this section we describe our simulations for $\ell=\infty$ in detail.
 Our goals are

-\begin{enumerate} \item to examine the benefits of strongly close optimal solutions over weakly close optimal solutions or arbitrary chosen optimal solutions when $\ell=\infty$; \item to examine benefits of using credits when $\ell = \infty$; \item to examine the exchange cycle length distribution when $\ell=\infty$; and \item to compare the results for $\ell=\infty$ with the known results~\cite{BBKP22} for the other extreme case when $\ell=2$. \end{enumerate}
+\begin{enumerate} \item to examine the benefits of strongly close optimal solutions over weakly close optimal solutions or arbitrarily chosen optimal solutions; \item to examine the benefits of using credits; \item to examine the exchange cycle length distribution; and \item to compare all these results with those for the other extreme case where $\ell=2$~\cite{BBPY24}. \end{enumerate}

-For our fourth aim, we want to know in particular how much scope there is for improvement in the total number of kidneys when we move from $\ell=2$ to $\ell=\infty$.
+For our fourth aim, we are especially interested in the increase in the total number of patients treated when we compare the $\ell=2$ and $\ell=\infty$ cases.